Juli Briskman, Woman Who Flipped Off Donald Trump’s Motorcade, Wins Election In Virginia

 “Looking forward to representing my friends & neighbors in #Algonkian District who backed me up today!
 So proud that we were able to #FlipLoudpun #FlipVA #LOCO219 Thank you Loudoun!”

-On her campaign’s website, however, the famous 2017 one-finger salute to Trump’s motorcade is front-page news, as the main page features a link to a Washington Post story that references the famous flip-off.
+On her campaign’s website, the famous 2017 one-finger salute to Trump’s motorcade is front-page news, as the main page features a link to a Washington Post story that references the famous flip-off.
 However, when it comes to the issues, she doesn’t invoke Trump at all.
 Rather, she advocates for improvement to the district’s infrastructure and green spaces; for pay equality; more money for education, including paying teachers a wage that would allow them to be able to afford to live in Loudoun County; and for better compensation for first responders, among other matters.

 Similarly, on the “Meet Juli” portion of her website, where she touts her upbringing, education, background, employment, and life situation, she doesn’t mention the Trump incident.